S-Krings/AARCon/README.md

 ### Examples for Context-Awareness in AARCon
 - In the "Open the printer lid" step, an __off-screen indicator__ appears when the window leaves the view of the user.
 This is done using the `ChangeIndicatorPositionRule` and the `ChangeVisibilityRule` whith the `NodeOffScreenCondition` added to both on the `ImageView` whith the indicator image in it.
 The effect is visible again in the "Take out cartridge" step.
 - In the "Remove cartridge packaging" step, we see that the message windows allways face the user.
 This was achieved by using the `ChangePoseToUserRule` whith the `TrueCondition`.
 - In this step, it is also demonstrated that the text detail changes depending on distance (here from "Remove cartridge packaging..." to "Open Cartridge").
-This is the `ChangeDetailRule`'s task, here in connection whith the `DistanceToUserCondition`.
+This is the `ChangeDetailRule`'s task, here in connection whith the `DistanceToUserBigCondition`.
 There are more context-aware functions in AARCon as well as in the application, such as a voice interface and adjustions depending on user experience, which will not be described in deail here, but are included in the framework.